MarcBS/multimodal_keras_wrapper/README.md

 # Staged Keras Wrapper
-Wrapper for Keras with support to easy data loading and handling and the creation of staged networks.
+Wrapper for Keras with support to easy data and models loading and handling.

 ## Documentation

-You can access the library documentation page at [staged-keras-wrapper.readthedocs.io/](http://staged-keras-wrapper.readthedocs.io/).
+You can access the library documentation page at [marcbs.github.io/staged_keras_wrapper/](http://marcbs.github.io/staged_keras_wrapper/)

 Some code examples are available in demo.ipynb and test.py.
 Additionally, in the section Projects you can see some practical examples of projects using this library.